-Disposable coffee cups impact on the environment by creating more garbage in landfill, adding plastic pollution to oceans and using up resources such as paper.
+Disposable coffee cups have a negative impact on the environment.
+They add more garbage landfill, increase plastic pollution in oceans and use up valuable resources such as paper.
 The US uses around 108 billion disposable cups per year and worldwide it is estimated that 500 billion are discarded to landfill each year.

 Swapping disposable coffee cups to reusable is one way to reduce their environmental impact.